Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_English.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems you've provided a file descriptor rather than the actual text that needs translation.
-If you can share the text from that file, I'd be happy to translate it for you and add emojis to make it more engaging! 😊📄
+It seems like you're trying to access or read a file named `.README.md`.
+However, I cannot directly access or read files.
+If you can share the text you would like to translate, I'd be glad to help!
+Please copy and paste the text here, and I'll translate it for you with some emojis to make it more engaging. 😊